Sgurr a' Mhaoraich |

 It had taken 21 minutes longer than my last visit but that was first thing in the morning on a cooler day.
 The views to the Saddle and into Knoydart were impressive as was gorgeous Gleouraich to the east.
 The South Cluanie Ridge looked a stone's throw away and prompted many happy memories of the ridge including charging along the ridge with Gregor when he was just eleven and then hitching back up to the Cluanie Inn with a Newcastle musician.
 There were a couple of walkers at the summit and whilst we had some lunch a Glasgow walker arrived, he had lost his glasses on the ascent and asked us to keep an eye out for them on our descents.

 The descent was not much faster than the ascent although we seemed to be going at a good pace, It was still very warm when we arrived back at the road and we were out of water, there had been no burns on the route down.
 Keith and I contemplated a swim but the Loch was a little too far away.
-The Glaswegian walker arrived down and to his delight, the other couple of walkers had found them and left them on his car bonnet.
+The Glaswegian walker arrived down and to his delight, the other couple of walkers had found his glasses and left them on his car bonnet.
 He gave us a slice of patter and a full bottle of water to slake our thirst.

 No comments: